unitedastronomer/E1-572G-Hackintosh/README.md

 ## ⚠️ macOS Seqouia

-Root patches for Haswell's integrated graphics and Atheros WiFi (Legacy Wireless) is currently not supported by OCLP.
+[OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher) currently does not provide patches for Intel Haswell's graphics and Atheros WiFi (Legacy Wireless) on macOS Sequoia.

 # Troubleshoot
 * Multi-boot with Windows
-	* Windows keeps taking over boot order, or unable to set the boot option back to macOS after booting windows?
-[Install Bootcamp utilities](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html#installation).
+	* Once booted through Windows, it will take over the boot order and you'll be unable to set the boot option.
+Make sure to [install Bootcamp utilities](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html#installation) in Windows after installing macOS if you are multi-booting.
 * Cannot connect to Wi-Fi
-	* To work-around this, manually connect using the "Other" option in the Wi-Fi menu bar or manually adding the network in the "Network" preference pane.
+	* To work around this, manually connect using the "Other" option in the Wi-Fi menu bar or manually add the network in the "Network" preference pane.
 * The install is taking too long; **patience is key!**
-	* Do not manually power off or reboot your machine as this will break the installation and require you to reinstall.
+	* Do not manually power off or reboot your machine as this will break the installation and require reinstalling.
-	* However, if you can't get past a looping error (`-v` boot-arg must be present to see), remove the battery, and press power button for at least 30 seconds.
+	* However, if you can't get past a looping error (`-v` boot-arg must be present to see), remove the battery, and press the power button for at least 30 seconds.
 * [Fixing Window features after installing macOS](https://github.com/5T33Z0/OC-Little-Translated/blob/main/I_Windows/Windows_fixes.md)
 * [Use Windows partition under macOS via VMWare](https://github.com/mackonsti/s145-14iwl/blob/master/Fusion.md)